A 1950s-era plantation style home on a large, flat lot by Kailua Beach

 When they became parents to twin girls, they quickly learned their 900-square-foot house would be crossing the line from cozy to cramped and decided it was time to seriously plan for building the larger house they had talked about for so many years.

-Admiring other homes in the area built by design-build firm Homeworks Construction Inc., the couple knew exactly who to call to create their
+Admiring other homes in the area built by design-build firm Homeworks Construction Inc., the couple knew exactly who to call to create their new house.

 “They have a style we really like,”the homeowner says.